Tutorial

 "logref": "e29567cd",

-Next, we will try a correct request with an argument.
+Next, try a correct request with parameters.

 php bin/app.php get '/weekday?year=2001&month=1&day=1'